dlf57/dlf57.github.io/_pages/projects.md

 categories: pages
 ---

+These are side projects that I work on or have worked on outside of my research project.

 ## Current Projects
 ### [chemreps](https://github.com/chemreps/chemreps)
 chemreps is a python library for creating molecular representations for machine learning in chemistry.
 Currently the library contains basic machine learning representations that we have coded from literature with more on the way.